 There are essentially two forms of swelling that take place after rhinoplasty.
-After rhinoplasty surgery, there is the immediate swelling related to the trauma of the surgery and then there is swelling related to retention of fluid.
+After the procedure, there is the immediate swelling related to the trauma of the surgery and then there is longer-term swelling related to retention of fluid.

 Swelling before and after Rhinoplasty